diegomacario/diegomacario.github.io/_posts/2021-04-14-how-to-keep-the-aspect-ratio-of-an-opengl-viewport-constant.md

 ---
 layout: post
-title: "How to keep the aspect ratio constant of an OpenGL viewport constant"
+title: "How to keep the aspect ratio of an OpenGL viewport constant"
 tags: C++ OpenGL
 published: false
 ---